riazarbi/equity_analysis/README.md

 # Replication and Extension to other use cases

+The only files that change between different backtests are `alorgithm.R`, which houses the portfolio weighting rules, and `parameters.R`, which houses the backtest parameters.

-To replicate the results of this paper, simply clone this git repository to your computer, and run each script in sequence.
+To replicate the results of a backtest using this codebase, simply clone this git repository to your computer, and run the the `trade.R` script.

-To replicate the results of this paper on another equity index, change the 'indexes.csv' dimension in the `dimensions` directory to another Bloomberg index code.
+To replicate the results of this paper on another equity index, change the index parameter in the `parameters.R` file to another index.

-To alter the algorithm.....
-TBC.
+To alter the algorithm, modify the `compute_weights` function in the `algorithm.R` script.

 # Code flow
 The scripts in this repository are written in a procedural manner.
 That is, it is intended that parameters are set prior to execution and that the scripts are executed noninteractively.
 The code logic flows down each script in a linear manner wherever possible.
 This style facilitates the auditing of how data is manipulated as it flows through the code logic.

-It should be possible to modify these scripts to run in a scheduled, automated fashion with the assistance of a scheduling daemon such as `cron` or `anacron`.
+### Data Pipeline
+The data pipeline scripts can be run as in a standalone fashion.
+This facilitates spreading scripts across multiple machines, whic can be helpful when data vendor terminals are shared or on different machines.
+In such instances, the query scripts can be run on each terminal, and the logs can be copied across to a single logfile for downstream processing.
+Logfiles are timestamped to Unix time, so logs from different machines will sort correctly.

+Because each data pipeline script can be run standalone (ie from a clean R environment), they are amenable to scheduling using `cron`, `anacron  or similar.

+### Simulation
+Effort has been made to keep the simulation scripts as simple as possible, to keep them true to the spirit of this project.
+Nevertheless, the event-driven nature of the simulation renders

 ## Limiting the number of code files
 Wherever possible, the code is kept in a single file.
 Code is split between several files when the contents of the files do not naturally run as the same execution batch.
 For instance, in an academic setting, data is often collected from vendors through the use of shared terminals, often situated in a library or laboratory.
 It does not make sense to include the data collection code with downstream processing code because downstream processing can be done on a another machine at a different time, freeing up the terminal for another user.

-## Chunking
+## Chunking and Parallelization
 Researchers are often limited by their computing reosurces.
 Most of the time, research is conducted on consumer hardware with limited amounts of RAM.
 To accommodate this, workloads are chunked or run sequentially to limit RAM consumption.
-The tradeoff is that the code is quite slow, because there are more disk reads and writes, and parallelization is not utilized fully.
+This slows down execution time.
+The worst offending code chinks have been parallelized to mitigate this, and data is stored on disk in `feather` format to speed up disk I/O.

-## Sequential list of procedures
+## Sequential list of procedures - Backtest Mode

+### Data Pipeline
 1. Index, ticker market, fundamental and meta data is collected from Bloomberg via the R Rblpapi package and saved to a log directory.
 2. The logfiles are transformed into three datasets -
   a.
 Ticker market and fundamental data
   b.
 Ticker metadata
   c.
 Monthly index constituent lists

+### Simulation
 3. Backtest parameters are defined
   a.
 Target index
   b.
 Date range
   c.
 Salient ticker metrics
   d.
-Rebalancing periodicity
+Mode: Backtest or Live (live isn't implemented yet)
 4. A portfolio constituent weighting criterion is defined
   a.
 For instance, "this portfolio will weight the constituents of the index according to their Price to Book ratio."
   b.
-This weighting can be any mathematical function, and can contain binary statements such as "weight the constituents equally of their price to book raito is greate than 2, otherwise weight them as zero."
+This weighting can be any mathematical function, and can contain binary statements such as "weight the constituents equally of their price to book ratio is greate than 2, otherwise weight them as zero."
-4. A master dataset is loaded into memory containing the data relevant only to the backtest parameters
+4. A master dataset is loaded into memory
-5. The code steps through the backtest date range in increments related to the rebalancing periodicity, computing the portfolio weights for each period and appending these weights to a two dimensional `holdings matrix` with the dimensions `ticker(i -> n)` , `date(j -> m)`, where `entry(i,j)` corresponds to the weight of `ticker(i)` in the portfolio on `date(j)`.
-6. A `return matrix` is computed with the same dimensions as the `holdings matrix`, but with `entry(i,j)` corresponding to the total return of ticker(i) at time (j+1) / total return index of ticker(i) at time (j).
-That is, each `entry(i,j)` tells us the total return that ticker(i) would have in the next period.
-7. The `holdings matrix` and `return matrix` are multipied together to compute the `periodic portfolio return` (summed column-wise), the `lifetime ticker contribution to portfolio return` (multiplied row-wise) and the `lifetime portfolio return` (sumproduct).
+5. The code loops through the following steps in heartbeat increments (typically 10 minutes, but can be set in `parameters.R`) until the backtest date range ends (backtest mode) or never (live mode).
+a.
+A runtime dataset is created, adjusting for survivorship and look-ahead bias.
+b.
+The runtime dataset is passed to the `algorithm.R` function, and target portfolio weights are computed.
+c.
+[Not implemented] Transaction logs and trade histroy is loaded to compute current portfolio positions.
+d.
+[Not implemented] An order list is generared from the diff of target weights and existing weights.
+e.
+[Not implemented] Orders are submitted to the trading engine.
+f.
+[Not implemented] The trading engine reads market data for the tickers and submit trades.
+g.
+[Not implemented] If volume limits are not hit, the trade completes and is appended to the trade history log.
+Cash movements are appended to the transaction log.

-8. These returns are used to compute various risk measures, Sharpe Ratio chief among them.
+8. [Not implemented] The final trade and transaction logs are used to compute portfolio retuirns.
+THese are used to compute various risk measures, Sharpe Ratio chief among them.
-9. The risk and return results and various matrices and backtest parameters are bundled into an .RData object that can be passed to a report generator for automated reporting.
+9. [Not implemented] The risk and return results and various matrices, backtest parameters and algorithm script are bundled into a folder that follows the Data naming conventions above.
+The folder that can be passed to a report generator for automated reporting.

 # Data flow
-The data query script saves four kinds of dataset to the `datalog` folder.
+The data query scripts save four kinds of dataset to the `datalog` folder.
 These are -

 1. Index constituents for a certain date
 2. Ticker metadata for an arbitrary list of tickers